 Education is a highly valued factor under the Canadian immigration points system.
 You must get all of your certificates, degrees, diplomas, licenses and qualifications verified by accredited organisations to prove that they meet Canadian standards.

 Effective July 31, 2018 Canadian immigration law requires that international students and graduates from Europe, the Middle East and Africa must submit their biometrics (fingerprints and a facial recognition photo) with their applications for visitor, study, and work visa, and for permanent resident status in Canada.
 Applicants from Asia, Asia Pacific and the America will be required to provide Biometrics identification starting December 31, 2018.

 Step 10 – Use a Canada immigration lawyer or agent

-As you can see from this post, the Canadian immigration system, the laws and the policies involved are complicated, technical and frequently changing.
+As you can see from the above steps, the Canadian immigration system is complicated, and frequently changing.
 Errors can have devastating and costly consequences for applicants, delaying your process or even causing rejected claims.